 Seasonal patterns that contribute to the potential for occurrence of fires should be considered in fire hazard mitigation.
 If the county is experiencing a dry spring or summer season, brushfires are at a high risk of occurrence.
-During the winter, holiday lights and kerosene heaters create increased risk of fires at this facility.
+During the winter, holiday lights and kerosene heaters create increased risk of fires.
 (Source: NFIRS)